 - Tag up to 20 accounts to increase your chances of being featured on other pages

-- Add ALT texts to your posts to rank on Google
+- Add Instagram alt text to your images to rank on Google results

-- Mark up to 5 products per image (for Instagram Business Account owners with Shopping enabled)
+- Mark up to 5 products per post (for Instagram Business Account owners with Shopping enabled)

-To beat Instagram’s algorithm and get a better reach, try to get as many likes and comments as you can within the first hour of posting.
-There are plenty of Instagram engagement pods created just for this purpose where users help each other grow their following.
-Group members like and comment posts on Instagram right after they’re published, which helps boost engagement, increase visibility, and attract new followers.
+Tip: To outsmart Instagram’s algorithm and get a better reach, try to get as many likes and comments as you can within the first hour of posting.
+One of the ways to do that is by joining a niche pod—an Instagram group with like-minded users interested in each other’s content and mutual support.
+The group members like and comment posts on Instagram right after they’re published, which helps boost engagement, increase visibility, and attract new followers.

 - Add up to 10 hashtags

-- Include a location, poll, question, countdown, quiz, donation stickers, or GIFs
+- Include a location, poll, question, countdown, quiz, donation sticker, or GIF

-- Tag 1 product (Business Accounts with Shopping enabled)
+- Tag 1 product (available for Business Accounts with Shopping enabled)